unclebob/spacewar/README.md

   game will resume when you start the program up again.
 If you lose the game, then the next time you start up you'll be in a new universe, starting over.

   On the desktop, the game is saved in a file named: `spacewar.world`.
-You can delete this file if you want to start a new game.
 You can rename this file if you want to set the current game aside and start a new one.
 You bring a set-aside game back by renaming it to `spacewar.world`.